Energy is Forever, but Useful Energy Is Not

 Energy itself is a little like your potato chips.
 Energy doesn’t disappear when you use it to do something you want, but the energy is changed to a less useful form until eventually, it is completely useless to you.
 If yu eat the potato chips, your body will digest them and turn them into fuel that keeps your body going, which in part means generating heat to keep your body temperature at an average of 98.6°F, and then some of that heat is emitted from your body, traveling out in the form of infrared radiation, which is a form of energy.
 So the energy stored in the chips has been put to use and has changed from chemical energy in the chips to thermal energy that your body emits.
 And that thermal energy gets dispersed and is not really useful anymore, although it is conserved.

 Video: Potato Chip (2:57)

 Example 2: Gas in the Car

 The chemical energy in a full gas tank in your car is enough for you to drive 400 miles or so.
 As you burn the gas, the muffler gets hot, and you warm the air and the tires and the road a little—you are turning the gasoline’s energy into heat.
 You could put a little thermoelectric device in your tailpipe and generate enough electricity to run your music player, or you could blow some of the hot air through the heater to keep you warm on a cold winter day—the heat can still be useful—but you’re using lots more energy to move the car than you’ll ever get back.
-After you stop the car and the muffler cools off, the heat energy has been spread out into the air and is being radiated away to space.
+After you stop the car and the muffler cools off, the heat energy has been spread out into the air and is being radiated away to space — if you had a thermal camera, you could take a picture of it.
 A satellite can even see the heat going to space, and make a map of how warm or cold the Earth is, so there is still some use in that energy...but not much.
 And eventually, the energy will spread uniformly across the universe and be completely useless.